Beef Quality Audit

 Canada’s fourth Beef Quality Audit was completed in March 2018, following previous audits in 1995, 1998 and 2010/11.
 The carcass audit measured the incidence and economic costs of avoidable defects in Canadian slaughter cattle and beef and identified opportunities to avoid these losses.

-What they did: Mark Klassen, Joyce van Donkersgoed and a team of technicians visited slaughter plants across Canada in the fall of 2016 and winter and spring of 2017.
+Mark Klassen, Joyce van Donkersgoed and a team of technicians visited slaughter plants across Canada in the fall of 2016 and winter and spring of 2017.
 Thousands of cattle and carcasses were examined for a wide variety of possible defects.
 This column focuses on the most common and costly defects, specifically tag, carcass weight, excess fat and liver abscesses.

 Tag (hard lumps of mud and manure on the hide) are caused by poor pen conditions, which also negatively impact animal welfare and feed efficiency.
 Tag causes hide damage and might increase the risk of carcass contamination during skinning.
 When tag is excessive, packing plants need to slow their line speeds and labor costs increase.

 Excessive fat is expensive to put on through feed, then needs to be trimmed from carcasses and primals to meet retail specifications.

 Severely abscessed livers are an animal welfare issue, may reduce animal performance and efficiency, and are worth less for rendering or pet food than healthy livers fit for human consumption.